-Molly Hashmi-Greenwood is a Physiotherapy Lecturer within the Faculty of Health and Wellbeing and Assessment Lead for all undergraduate and postgraduate Physiotherapy courses.
+Molly Hashmi-Greenwood is a Physiotherapy Lecturer within the College of Health, Wellbeing and Life Sciences and Assessment Lead for all undergraduate and postgraduate Physiotherapy courses.

 Molly specialises in cardiorespiratory physiotherapy, leading the cardiorespiratory section of the team at UG and PG levels.
 She teaches across all levels, inputting into a number of modules ranging from developing professional practice and introductory level physiotherapy through to complex case management and advanced practice at PG level.
 She also teaches a range of qualified staff in practice via bespoke courses.